jazibdawre/CourseBot/README.md

 ## Settings
 These are the available options in the settings dictionary.
 ```
 "target_url"     This is the base url (Kept for future feature)

 "user_agent"     We pretend to be this in stealth mode.
 Use any valid UA string you like

 "day_limit"      Course older than this value will be marked expired

 "page_limit"     Tricksinfo page number after which courses will be marked as expired.
 Each page has 10 courses.

 "min_rating"     Minimum udemy rating below which to discard courses

 "min_reviewers"  Minimum number of reviewers below which to discard courses

 "sleep_prd"      Time to sleep before sending http requests.
 Low values may cause traffic on the destination server and it may mistake your requests for a DOS attack

 "new_courses"    Wether to consider enrolling in new courses

 "stealth"        When enabled the bot will identify as the user-agent defined in the settings dictionary (default firefox).
 The bot will not ask for robots.txt file from the server to avoid suspicion.

 "open_tab"       Wether to open the final udemy links in the default browser
 ```

 ## Future improvements
 1. Add option to extract courses from individual categories.
 2. Check if the coupon has expired by applying it on udemy and discard expired courses

-For improvemen #1, change the `target_url` with
+For improvement #1, change the `target_url` with
 ```
 'https://tricksinfo.net/category/academics/page/' for Academics